-If an injury appears minor one day, but becomes more bothersome the next day, you may call your athletic trainer and they can help you decide what action to take for your son or daughter.
+If an injury appears minor one day, but becomes more bothersome the next day, you may call your athletic trainer and he or she can help you decide what action to take for your son or daughter.
 However, it is always your right to seek further medical care for your son or daughter if you have any doubt or question regarding your child’s injury.

-The LAT can assist in providing physical therapy for on athlete’s injury if directed by a physician through written instructions.
+The LAT can assist in providing therapy for an athlete’s injury if directed by a physician through written instructions.
 In this case, the physician needs to provide written instruction as to what type of actions they would like the LAT to perform.

 Return to play

 If you take your child to see a physician regarding an injury or medical concern, it is required that the attending physician send a written note with directives as to when the athlete is allowed to return to play, along with any limitations on practice or playing status.
 This must be on file with the athletic trainer and/or the school before the athlete returns to full active status.